EV vs Petrol: The Real Cost Per Kilometer

 How much cheaper is it to run an EV than petrol in South Africa?

-EVs cost R0.93/km to run (R5.15/kWh) versus R2.40/km for petrol (R24.00/L), making them 61% cheaper.
+EVs cost R0.93/km to run when charging at home (R5.15/kWh municipal rate) versus R2.40/km for petrol (R24.00/L), making them 61% cheaper.
 For 50km/day driving, that’s R26,827 annual savings or R134,135 over 5 years.
+Public fast-charging increases EV costs to around R1.00-R1.20/km but still delivers 50% savings versus petrol.

 What’s the total cost of ownership for an EV vs petrol car?